YapayZekaProje/arabali-harita/README.md

 # ENGLISH :
+Due to the large size of the project, it should be cloned to a computer using Git.
+Errors may occur when downloaded as a zip file due to missing files.

 # INTRODUCTION TO ARTIFICIAL INTELLIGENCE COURSE ASSIGNMENT
 Due to the large size of the project, it should be cloned to your computer using Git.
 Errors may occur when downloaded as a zip file due to missing files.